idaholab/virtual_test_bed/doc/content/resources/neams-workbench.md

 Recent work has focused on integrating the NEAMS Workbench with MOOSE-based tools as well as enabling job launch on Idaho National Laboratory (INL) HPC platforms ([Sawtooth](https://hpc.inl.gov/SitePages/Home.aspx)).
 This integration now permits users to easily run [VTB](https://mooseframework.inl.gov/virtual_test_bed/) examples (or their own models) using the [*BlueCRAB*](https://www.osti.gov/pages/servlets/purl/1766199)  binary.
 Access to INL HPC, BlueCRAB and all underlying softwares is granted upon request and appropriate justification through the Nuclear Computational Resource Center ([NCRC](https://inl.gov/ncrc/)).
 The NEAMS Workbench is available to all INL HPC users automatically.
 Examples of multiphysics problems specific to nuclear reactor applications are available in the Virtual Test Bed ([VTB](https://mooseframework.inl.gov/virtual_test_bed/)) repository.

 This documentation aims to provide users with guidelines on how to run VTB examples with the NEAMS Workbench on INL HPC platforms.
-A *[demonstration video](https://www.youtube.com/watch?v=W6Rq_owHmoU&ab_channel=MarcoDelchini)* is also available (see below) to further illustate all steps of the documentation, and is referenced in the text when needed.
+A *[demonstration video](https://www.youtube.com/watch?v=W6Rq_owHmoU&ab_channel=MarcoDelchini)* is also available (see below) to further illustrate all steps of the documentation, and is referenced in the text when needed.

 !media https://www.youtube.com/embed/W6Rq_owHmoU